Stock of the Day

 Investors should be bearish about investing in Snowflake Inc. for these reasons:

-• Insider selling has been notable, with significant shares sold recently, which may raise concerns about the executives' confidence in the company's future performance.
+• Insider selling has been notable, with a significant number of shares sold recently, which could signal a lack of confidence from those closest to the company.

 Snowflake’s Risk/Reward Profile Is Too Good To Miss